Fujifilm X-A5 vs Sony A6500

 |17.||Sony A7||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

-Both the X-A5 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The A6500 was replaced by the Sony A6600, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-A5 and A6500 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony A6500 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.